WHAT IS PET THERAPY?

 Service dogs are trained to perform specific behaviors to assist an individual owner with activities of daily living.
 These dogs have access to public places and transportation under the American Disabilities Act.
 Petting service dogs are discouraged while they are assisting their owners.

-Emotional Support Dogs provide affection and companionship for individuals with various mental or emotional conditions.
+Emotional Support Animals provide affection and companionship for individuals with various mental or emotional conditions.
 An emotional support dog is not trained to perform specific behaviors to assist with a disability.
-Emotional Support Dogs are not included under the American Disabilities Act.
+ESAs are not included under the American Disabilities Act.

 FAQ's